 3 Gov UK, Statutory framework for early years, July 2023

-Sophie - Acquisitions Manager - Monkey Puzzle
+Jessie - Property Assistant - Monkey Puzzle

-Acquisitions Manager – Monkey Puzzle Day Nurseries
+Franchise Acquisitions Executive – Monkey Puzzle Day Nurseries

-Sophie is incredibly passionate about our franchisees’ journeys and loves supporting them as they fulfil their dream of opening their own nursery business.
+Jessie is incredibly passionate about our franchisees’ journeys and loves supporting them as they fulfil their dream of opening their own nursery business.